 How to address money worries following the death of a loved one

-Did you know that, according to statistics released by We Are Social earlier this year, an impressive 59% of the UKs population was active on one or more of the top social networks in 2015?
-That’s 38 million active accounts in this country alone.
+Did you know that, according to statistics released by We Are Social in January 2021, an impressive 53 million of the UK's population were active social media users.

 But did you also know that, according to statistics released by CPJ Field this month, 74% of people have never heard of a ‘digital heir’, whilst only 14% have shared social media passwords which would enable their loved ones to access their digital assets following their death.